 And I know for a fact that so many people put on the happy, festive mask and hold their breath till January.

 Those of you who know me know that I'm deeply driven and passionate about my work, that I want to make a powerful difference in the lives of the human beings who know there is more to this life.

-I've decided, from now till January 31st, I'm reducing my one on one session rates from $140 to $95 because I know there is real need to not just find a way through it again this year, but to free yourself from it once and for all.
-And I know you have extra expenses that also bring stress, so call this my gift to you.
+I've decided, from now till January 31st, I'm running special Pre Christmas workshops online because I know there is real need to not just find a way through it again this year, but to free yourself from it once and for all.
+And I know you have extra expenses that also bring stress, so they will be very affordable.